 However, despite the fantastic camera arrays on the iPhone 15 and 15 Pro, it's still possible to get badly lit, poorly composed or just plain boring shots if you don't know what you're doing.
 Fortunately, a few tips can go a long way to help you get pro photos from an iPhone.
 In the guide below, we'll suggest some simple things to bear in mind, from what settings to use to general pointers that apply to smartphone photography with any phone.

-Still looking at whether to buy a new iPhone?
-See our complete iPhone 13 Pro review and our guide to the best camera phones.
-If you do go for the iPhone 13 Pro, be sure to check out our iPhone 13 Pro camera tips.
+Still trying to decide whether to buy a new iPhone?
+See our iPhone 15 review and our guide to the best camera phones if you're unsure of what to opt for.
+And see our iPhone Pro camera tips for more pointers.

 How to take pro photos with iPhone

 One of the biggest tips we can give you to take pro photos on an iPhone, and indeed on any phone, is to use the rule of thirds.
 Dating way back to Renaissance art, the rule of thirds involves dividing your image into a three-by-three grid.
 Placing the main subjects of your photo along these lines can create much more visually arresting images.

 When we take a photo, we're often tempted to place our subject bang centre of the shot, but it can actually produce a better image to place it to one side, leaving space for the subject to interact with or move into.
 Our brains like some symmetry, but not too much, and eye-catching compositions usually have unequal elements on each side of the frame.

 Try to keep things simple – especially if you're taking photos for Instagram, where they'll mainly be viewed on small screens.
 A complex composition can become busy and confusing; reducing compositions to a few key elements makes them easier to understand.